anujs2099/rhce-sample-exams_1st-edition/lab5.md

 **Task 7**

-Addressing Host Patterns
+Using imported tasks

--  Project directory name is task6
+-  Project directory name is task7
 -  Use the inventory file & configuration file from lab1/task2
 -  Output the present inventory file in json format
 -  Write a playbook as follows: